Annatoria

-Blessing Annatoria Chitapa is a Zimbabwe-born singer from Russells Hall, Dudley.
+Chinoso Chitapaa known by her stage name, Annatoria (previoulsy known as Blessing Annatoria) is a Zimbabwe-born singer from Russells Hall, Dudley.
 She won the ninth series of The Voice UK; the winner's single and her debut, a cover version of Robbie Williams' "Angels", charted at number 50 on the UK Singles Download Chart.
 She attended The Kingswinford School and Dudley College.

 Career

 2020: The Voice UK

 In 2020, Chitapa auditioned for the ninth series of The Voice UK, and joined Olly Murs' team.
 After performing "Angels" by Robbie Williams, she was announced as the winner of the series, signing a contract with Island Records.